Literary-Insights/blog/src/content/blog/Genghis Khan and the Making of the Modern World - Weatherford, Jack.txt-1.md

 ---
-title: DEEP SUMMARY - Genghis Khan and the Making of the Modern World - Weatherford, Jack
+title: Genghis Khan and the Making of the Modern World - Weatherford, Jack
 slug: deep-summary-genghis-khan-and-the-making-of-the-modern-world-weatherford-jack
 tags:
   - book-summary